mahiiyh/student-registration/Notes.md

 ### **How It Works**
 1. **Frontend-Backend Communication**:
-   - The frontend communicates with the backend via HTTP requests (likely using Axios).
+   - The frontend communicates with the backend via HTTP requests (using Axios).
    - The backend exposes RESTful APIs for managing student data.

 2. **Database**: